Categories

 I broadly subscribe to the idea that automated systems only need to be better at something than the average person.
 For example, driverless cars need to have fewer incidents than the average driver.

-However, it’s crucial that you actually have a reliable, accurate way to identify whether this is actually the case or not.
+However, it’s crucial that you have a reliable, accurate way to identify whether this is actually the case or not.
 Otherwise you’re worse off, in all sorts of ways.
-Don’t just believe the hype or hope it’ll be fine.
+Don’t just believe the hype or hope it’ll be fine - you need to put in the work.

 ↑ Back to Index